turingschool/backend-curriculum-site/module2/misc/blogger.md

 $ Article.all
 ```

 Now you'll see that the `Article.all` command gave you back an array holding the one article we created and saved.
 Go ahead and **create 3 more sample articles**.
+When you're finished type `exit` to leave the console.

 #### Validations